Thank you for stopping by to see this delicious never fail pecan pie recipe.

 - Combine the sugar, corn syrup and melted butter.

-- Add the beaten eggs and pecans.
+- Add the beaten eggs, pecans, salt, and vanilla.

 - Pour filling into unbaked pie shell.